ddiss/lioness/readme.md

 Thanks to SUSE for allowing me to work on this project as part of [Hack Week 22](https://hackweek.opensuse.org/22/projects/usb-security-key-running-embedded-linux).
 Thanks to sunxi mainline Linux and u-boot contributors.
-Thanks to FriendlyArm for providing some NanoPi hardware free of charge.
+Thanks to FriendlyArm for donating some NanoPi hardware.